The Complexity of Binary Matrix Completion Under Diameter Constraints: Constant Diameter Bounds alpha and beta

-(\ref{mu}) Let $x$ be an element which is not included in any set of $\mathcal{F}$.
+\ref{mu} Let $x$ be an element which is not included in any set of $\mathcal{F}$.
 Consider the set family $\mathcal{F}' = \{ S \cup \{ x \} \mid S \in \mathcal{F} \}$.
 It is easy to see that $\mathcal{F}'$ is a $(2\mu+2)$-uniform weak $\Delta$-system with intersection size $\mu+1$.
 Since $\mathcal{F'}$ is a sunflower by \Cref{prop:sunflower}, so is $\mathcal{F}$. \end{proof}

-In order to obtain a linear-time algorithm for DMC with $\alpha = 0$ and $\beta = 2$, we will prove that for $\mathbf{T} \in \{ 0, 1 \}^{n \times \ell}$ with~$\maxd(\mathbf{T})\le 2$ the set system $\mathcal{T}$ is a sunflower if~$\ell$ is sufficiently large.
+In order to obtain a linear-time algorithm for $(0, 2)$-\mc, we will prove that for $\mathbf{T} \in \{ 0, 1 \}^{n \times \ell}$ with~$\maxd(\mathbf{T})\le 2$ and sufficiently large $\ell$, the set system $\mathcal{T}$ is a sunflower.
 This yields a linear-time algorithm via a reduction to a linear-time solvable special case of \textsc{ConRMC}.
 We start with a simple observation on matrices of diameter two, which will be helpful in the subsequent proofs.